janstrohschein/KOARCH/Use Cases/VPS Popcorn Production/Docker/readme.md

 <img src="./docs/vps_use_case_workflow.jpg" width="800px">

+## Reporting
+The reporting module collects data from several topics and forwards the messages to the HMI module.
+There the user can retrieve all information or a filtered subset based on the topic as JSON or CSV.
+To access the HMI please visit: `127.0.0.1:8000/docs`

+## Stop the Experiment
 Please press `Ctrl + C` in each terminal, to stop the experiment as well as the Kafka broker.
 Execute both commands to remove the containers:\
 `docker-compose down`\